rosbacke/delegate/README.md

         // ...
     }

-For functors, the delegate expect the user to keep them alive.
+For functors, the delegate expects the user to keep them alive.

     #include "delegate/delegate.hpp"